How to decide where to elope

 One of the best things about eloping is that you can literally do whatever you want!
 There are absolutely no rules when it comes to how you'll choose to celebrate, and there’s no idea that’s too crazy.
 You can elope right in your backyard, or halfway across the world.
 You can elope in your favorite place, or explore somewhere new.
 With so many options for places to elope, narrowing it down can be a little overwhelming!
-To help you out, here are my top tips to help you figure out where you should have an elopement.
+To help you out, here are my top tips to help you decide the best place for your elopement.

-In the early stages of planning your elopement and trying to determine places to elope, I recommend working backwards.
+In the early stages of planning your elopement and trying to determine places to elope, I recommend working backward.
 Start by thinking about what kind of scenery you’d like to experience and be surrounded by on your elopement day.
 Do you see yourself eloping in the mountains?
 Saying your vows by the ocean?
 Tying the knot in the forest?

 Another thing to consider when deciding what kind of landscape you’d like to elope in is what you actually want to do on your elopement day.
 If you love skiing and want to hit the slopes on the big day, eloping in the desert wouldn’t be the best option.
 But, if you have your heart set on rock climbing, the desert would be perfect!
 Think about what you want to do on your elopement day, and what kind of landscape would be the best to make that happen.